 When I have a goal, or something I want to work on, I tend to want to accomplish everything perfectly.
 And I want to get to where I want to be, like now!
 And so, I go all out with my goals, and maybe do good for a little while.
 Then life happens, and I can’t meet my lofty goals, so I go to the other extreme of not working on them at all, telling myself I will start again later.
 This vicious cycle continues and I never see much progress.
 I finally realized this pattern wasn’t working for me (duh, I know).

-So, recently I’ve been working on setting small goals instead of my larger-than-life ones.
+So, recently I’ve been focusing on setting small goals instead of only larger-than-life ones.
 To start, I choose a goal that is easy to meet and doesn’t require loads of discipline.
 Here are some examples.
 For getting organized, maybe I start putting my mail in the same place each day.
 For eating healthy, maybe I get a medium coffee drink instead of a large.
 Small steps, but steps indeed!
 And then, after a week or two, as these choices become easier, I set another small goal.
 Maybe I also start putting my keys in the same place each day.
 Maybe now a small drink instead of a medium.
 Again, small steps, but hey, I’m not just on the couch with my cheesecake!

 Even with setting small goals, they don’t always happen.
 In the past, when I’d fail to meet a goal, I would get discouraged and frustrated with myself and just want to quit trying.
 If I wasn’t doing things perfectly, why do them?
 I’ve needed to realize that, if I keep waiting for the time when I will do things perfectly, I’m never going to accomplish anything.
 So, I am learning to celebrate any small signs of progress instead of merely focusing on how far I still want to go.
 And even though missteps happen, my course is steadily heading upwards, and before I know it, those goals I’ve dreamed about reaching will be a reality!!!